Beat a Travelers Total-Loss Lowball in Kansas

-Kansas drivers using Auto ACV against Travelers recover an average of +$3,260.
-Travelers typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+Kansas drivers using Auto ACV against Travelers recover an average of +$5,300.
+Travelers opens with Mitchell WorkCenter Total Loss at 4–6 days — that first offer is the negotiation anchor, not the ceiling.

 How Travelers undervalues claims